Glossary of Psychological Tests & Scales

 Perceived Stress Scale (PSS)

-A 10-item tool designed to measure the degree to which situations in life are appraised as stressful.
-It focuses on feelings of unpredictability and overwhelm, rather than specific events, and is widely used in both research and clinical contexts.
+A 10-item self-report measure assessing the degree to which life circumstances are appraised as stressful.
+The PSS focuses on subjective experience — feelings of unpredictability, lack of control, and overwhelm — rather than enumerating specific stressful events.
+It is among the most widely used measures of psychological stress in research.

 Personality Assessment Inventory (PAI)